Ilia-Ko/Supplemental-Materials/Nonlinear-ED/Part-I/README.md

                                                                 Use script '*(Section 5.2.1) 3D-Cavity Duo Special.wxmx*'

-Generally, the scripts are designed to be easily configurable: the last three scripts slightly differ from each other on initalisation stage.
-For convenience the individual copies have been made and configured for corresponding sections.
+Generally, the scripts are designed to be easily configurable: the last three scripts slightly differ from each other on initalisation stage, as well as the first two ones.
+For convenience and simplicity, the individual copies have been made and set up for corresponding sections.